Due to the demands of social development and the increasing applications of robots, there is a growing need for intelligent robots.

 - Fusion of fuzzy control and neural network control

-Intelligent fusion technology also includes fuzzy control methods based on genetic algorithms.
+Intelligent fusion technology also encompasses fuzzy control methods based on genetic algorithms.

-Therefore, the study of human-machine interface technology has both great application value and basic theoretical significance.
+Therefore, the study of man-machine interface technology holds great application value and basic theoretical significance.

-In addition, human-machine interface devices and interactive technologies, monitoring technologies, remote operation technologies, and communication technologies are also important components of human-machine interface technology.
+Furthermore, human-machine interface devices and interactive technologies, monitoring technologies, remote operation technologies, and communication technologies are important components of man-machine interface technology.

-Remote operation technology is an important research direction.
+Remote operation technology is an important area of research in this field.